 - Fact Sheet on water loss control by the Water Research Foundation

 - Manuals for validation guidance and concepts by the Water Research Foundation

-- Policy research by the Natural Resources Defense Council
+- Resources from the Natural Resources Defense Council

 - Alliance for Water Efficiency Library on water loss control